tylerpriest/tylerpriest/README.md

+Prose.io for markdown
+Lanyon,Poole,Jekyll for Design
+Github Pages for Hosting
+iwantmyname.com for Hosting name

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.